|

 fabrication and application to real word problems.

-The head of the IBIS lab is Professor Anna Pyayt who
+The head of the IBIS lab is Dr. Anna Pyayt.
+She is an Associate Professor at the University

 Prof. Pyayt's Research Group